-Choosing A Career In Tourism
+Choosing a Career in Tourism

 When discussing hospitality, most people just think of a hotel, but it is so much more than that.
 The hospitality industry is in fact what makes up the tourism economy, which is crucial to the vitality of communities around the world.
-In Columbus, tourism supports nearly 78,600 jobs, or one in every 12 jobs, and generates $1.35 billion in local, state, and federal tax revenue.
+In Columbus, tourism supports 78,600 jobs, or one in every 12 jobs, and generates $1.35 billion in local, state, and federal tax revenue.
 You can learn more about the Power of Tourism in Columbus here.

 However, there are more reasons to choose a career in hospitality than just supporting your community.
 The hours are flexible and the opportunities are seemingly endless.
 Not only do you get to meet people from all over the world, but there could be opportunities to travel all over the world as well.
 As an industry, it’s also growing as our economy remains strong and people look to travel more and have new experiences.